argoproj/argo-cd/docs/getting_started.md

 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/core-install.yaml
 ```

+This default installation will have a self-signed certificate and cannot be accessed securely.
+Either follow the [instructions to configure a certificate](./operator-manual/tls) (and ensure that the client OS trusts it) or
+use the --insecure flag on all Argo CD CLI operations in this guide.

 Use `argocd login --core` to [configure](./user-guide/commands/argocd_login.md) CLI access and skip steps 3-5.

 ## 2. Download Argo CD CLI